geneleaf/docs.geneleaf/Glossary.rst

     LD
         Where alleles (DNA markers) occur together more often than can be accounted for by chance because of their physical proximity on a chromosome.
 Also called linkage disequilibrium.

-    LEEP
-        Loom enhanced exome pipeline

-    LIS
     linkage disequilibrium
         Laboratory Information System - a system used for tracking and storing laboratory sample information (the term LIS is generally used in clinical contexts, whereas the term LIMS may be used in clinical or non-clinical contexts)

-    LIMS
-        Laboratory Information Management System - a system for tracking and storing laboratory sample information (the term LIS is generally used in clinical contexts, whereas the term LIMS may be used in clinical or non-clinical contexts)

     linkage
         The tendency for genes or segments of DNA closely positioned along a chromosome to segregate together at meiosis, and therefore be inherited together.